Using LinkedIn to Recruit Executives

 Moreover, as big as LinkedIn’s membership is, a whopping 73 percent of adults are not users, according to the latest social media research by the Pew Research Center:

 In other words, LinkedIn is a valuable research resource, but clearly, there are a good many prospective candidates who do not use LinkedIn.
-Of those that do use the social network, on average they log in just 3 times a month.
 Consequently, LinkedIn can help identify some, but not all, potential candidates.
 It can help you message them privately.
 It can help you market jobs to them if mass-email blasts are your thing.
 But LinkedIn does not a candidate make.
 There is still a great deal of work to do to transform a LinkedIn profile into a hire.
 As awesome as LinkedIn is, it is not a panacea.

 LinkedIn + Strategic Recruiting Partner of Your Choice

 We partner with leading Fortune 100 technology and venture capital-backed startups to recruit senior executives to their teams.
 I would estimate a good 95% of our clients have added LinkedIn to their recruiting toolkit.
 They use LinkedIn and they use us because they still need help recruiting.

 In most cases, LinkedIn alone won’t get you to where you need to be to make a hire.
 So when investing in LinkedIn Recruiter, you still need to figure out who will do the actual recruiting — whether it is someone on your team or an external recruiting partner.
 For senior-level executive search, you need to make sure whoever does the recruiting has the time and expertise to deliver.

 Recruiting CEOs and Direct Reports of CEOs on LinkedIn

 While I’m sure some C-Level hires are transacted on LinkedIn, it is not the norm.
 Most companies prefer turning to retained search firms to fill their most critical senior leadership openings.
 At the C-level, executive search is important enough to warrants a significant investment because it holds the potential for extraordinary ROI.